babbleberry/rpi4-osdev/part14-spi-ethernet/README.md

 }
 ```

 Perhaps the most confusing aspect is the chip selection.
 Through a bit of trial & error I discovered that when GPIO08 is clear, the device is selected, and when it's set, the device is deselected.
-If you can explain this to me, I'd love to hear from you - frankly, I was just pleased to get it working, so I moved on!
+It turns out this is because the Chip Select pin on the ENC28J60 is active LOW and there's no invertor on the board (presumably to save costs), so GPIO08 must be LOW to enable the IC.

 Some more timer functions
 -------------------------